jhendrick/cloudbees-jenkins-jcasc/README.md

-# jenkins-custom-docker
+# cloudbees-jenkins-jcasc

-Example for building a Jenkins custom docker image with a customizable set of plugins
+Example for building a CloudBees Jenkins docker image with a customizable set of plugins utilizing JCasc

 Build:  docker build -t <tag-name> .